geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 I'm pretty sure you have think through like many different ways to implement this.
 But as a, say for me, I was reading this code yesterday and I saw there was like a schedule function.
 You just check a view and if view has two parents, right?
-Maybe with your, maybe if this is... document the problem if it's documented maybe we come up with a more explicit way to say okay this is how we want to represent this state but with all these it's kind of hard and i believe you have a good reason to do it like that but maybe it can be done differently and documented better
+Maybe with your, maybe if this is.. document the problem if it's documented maybe we come up with a more explicit way to say okay this is how we want to represent this state but with all these it's kind of hard and i believe you have a good reason to do it like that but maybe it can be done differently and documented better

 **Geohot** [00:21:00]